Takeaways from AP report on overfishing’s threat to conch

 Climate change has caused unpredictable weather that has disrupted and damaged conch habitats and fishing grounds.

-Seagrass beds where conchs gather in large grounds have been severely damaged by storms such as Hurricane Maria in 2017, leading to thinning herds, scientists say.
+Seagrass beds where conchs gather in large groups have been severely damaged by storms such as Hurricane Maria in 2017, leading to thinning herds, scientists say.

 Another problem is growing acidification with the warming ocean, which damages conch shells.
 And changing sea temperatures have disrupted migration patterns.
 That is likely to disrupt the reproductive season, according to a 2022 study in the journal PLOS One.